 I’m absolutely delighted to share with you this interview with Jen Gale, author of the brand-new book, The Sustainable(ish) Living Guide.
 I loved reading the book, and I highly recommend picking up your own copy!
-(PS.
-I also have a giveaway on my Instagram, so check it out!)

 Have you always been interested in environmental issues?
 If not, how did you interest come about?
 What prompted you to make these eco-friendly living changes with your family?